 Who says snacks are just for kids?
 Eating small, nourishing snacks throughout the day can help keep your energy levels balanced.
 Opt for low glycemic index (GI) foods that are high in protein and fibre.
-These foods are absorbed more slowly than high-GI foods, allowing them to release energy gradually and help keep blood sugar levels steady.
+These foods are absorbed more slowly, releasing energy gradually and helping to keep your blood sugar levels steady.
 The amount and type of carbohydrates (complex versus simple), as well as the protein and fat content of food, all affect its GI rating.
 Delicious low-GI snacks could include:

-The B vitamins are essential coenzymes that play important roles in the body’s conversion of carbohydrates, protein, and fat into energy, as well as red blood cell formation, immune function, and much more.
-There are eight different B vitamins, each with its own unique contribution to energy and overall health.
-Taking a vitamin B complex, such as Timed Release B100 Complex, can help ensure that you’re getting an optimal ratio of all the essential B vitamins.
-This timed-release formula also offers a steady release of B vitamins for energy support throughout the day, providing long-lasting energy support.
+The B vitamins are essential coenzymes that play important roles in converting carbohydrates, protein, and fat into energy.
+They’re also involved in red blood cell formation, immune function, and more.
+There are eight different B vitamins, each with its own unique contribution to overall health and energy levels.
+A vitamin B complex, such as Timed Release B100 Complex, can help ensure that you’re getting the optimal ratio of all essential B vitamins.
+This timed-release formula offers a steady release of B vitamins throughout the day, providing long-lasting energy support.

-Maintaining healthy iron levels is crucial for keeping your energy up and mind sharp.
-Your red blood cells rely on iron to help transport oxygen to the brain, organs, muscles, and other tissues.
-It’s also involved in nerve function and making hormones.
-If you suspect you’re not getting enough iron through your diet, speak to your physician about supplementation with an individual iron formula or a multivitamin and mineral supplement that contains iron.
+Maintaining healthy iron levels is crucial for keeping your energy up and your mind sharp.
+Your red blood cells rely on iron to help transport oxygen to your brain, organs, muscles, and other tissues.
+Iron is also involved in nerve function and hormone production.
+If you suspect you’re not getting enough iron through your diet, speak to your health care practitioner about supplementation with an individual iron formula, such as Gentle Iron, or a multivitamin and mineral supplement that contains iron.

 A daily multivitamin and mineral supplement is a useful way to support well-rounded nutrition and address deficiencies that may be holding your energy back.
 Our Men’s and Women’s Most Complete Multis for example are custom-formulated with essential ingredients for healthy blood sugar metabolism, immune function, bone health, and more.
-These multis also help replenish key nutrients that you may be lacking and is enriched with antioxidants from green tea, turmeric, ginger, and spirulina to help counteract the effects of oxidative stress.
+These multis also help replenish key nutrients that you may be lacking and contain antioxidants from superfood fruit and vegetable blends to help counteract the effects of oxidative stress.

 Natural herbs and plant extracts have been used for centuries to improve mental and physical energy.
 Look for the following ingredients when choosing a natural health product to support energy: